 - Feeling feverish or a measured temperature greater than or equal to 100.0 degrees Fahrenheit

 - Loss of taste or smell or cough

 - Sore throat

 - If you have been in “close contact” with an individual who is lab-confirmed to have COVID-19.
 Close contact is determined by an appropriate public health agency.
 For clarity, close contact is defined as:

-○ being within 6 feet for a cumulative duration of 15 minutes, while not wearing a mask or face shield; if either occurred at any time in the last 14 days at the same time the infected individual was infectious.
+○ being within 6 feet for a cumulative duration of more than 15 minutes, with/without wearing a mask or face shield; if either occurred at any time in the last 14 days at the same time the infected individual was infectious.

 MASKS / FACE COVERINGS